nextcloud/notifications/docs/push-v2.md

 > Why is push-notifications.nextcloud.com necessary?

-The Nextcloud mobile apps from the Google Playstore and Apple App Store are signed with Nextcloud developer keys or certificates.
+The Nextcloud mobile apps from the Google Play and Apple App Store are signed with Nextcloud developer keys or certificates.
 Push notifications sent to those devices need to be signed with a generated push key or certificate from the same developer account.
 The keys and certificates can not be shipped with the Nextcloud server as otherwise everyone would have our developer key and could manipulate releases or push to any random Nextcloud device.
 The Firebase Cloud Messaging (Google) and Apple Push Notification Service are not made for something like a federated project like Nextcloud and still assume there is a single entity behind them like with all the other services.